 Bottom line is…

 …have an interest in your health.
-At least, schedule doctor and dental check-ups.
+At least, schedule doctor and dental check-ups, and eat healthy foods.

 #4 Vary Your Food for Thought!